maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 It works like `SendBigMessage`.

 # Using the pole in your script
-If you want to use a pole in your script because it is a pole based gamemode like Battle or Siege.
+In case you want to use a pole in your script because it is a pole based gamemode like Battle or Siege.

 First you must reset the progression of the pole (to prevent to have a half-captured pole at the beginning of the round):